Concurrent High School Students

 - Parking fees must be paid if parking a vehicle on campus.

-- Materials fees, if required for a course.
+- Materials fees are the responsibility of the student, if required for a course.

 Because of enrollment limitations, high school students may not be permitted to enroll in classes in certain programs.